Roman Catholic Diocese of Scala

-The Diocese of Scala is a titular see of the Catholic Church, currently held by Archbishop Edward Joseph Adams, Apostolic Nuncio to Great Britain.

-It was established in 987 as a regular diocese with its cathedra (seat) in Scala on the Amalfi Coast of Italy.
-On 31 July 1603 it merged aeque principaliter (Latin for "equally important") with the diocese of Ravello.
-On 27 June 1818 the Diocese of Ravello and Scala was suppressed by Pope Pius VII and all its territory was incorporated into the Archdiocese of Amalfi, now the Archdiocese of Amalfi-Cava de' Tirreni.
+The Diocese of Scala was established perhaps around or after 987 as a regular diocese with its cathedra (seat) in Scala on the Amalfi Coast of Italy.
+On 31 July 1603 it was united aeque principaliter (two dioceses governed by one bishop, 'on equal terms') with the diocese of Ravello.
+On 27 June 1818 the dioceses of Ravello and Scala were suppressed by Pope Pius VII.
+All their territory was incorporated into the Archdiocese of Amalfi, now the Archdiocese of Amalfi-Cava de' Tirreni.

-In 1968 it was established as a titular see and has been held by auxiliary bishops and papal nuncios since then.
+In 1968 Scala was established as a titular see of the Catholic Church.